Product Management

 The back end is composed of several key components, each playing a vital role in the functioning of a product or service.
 The primary components include the server, the database, and the server-side application.

-The server is the physical or virtual machine that hosts the application and provides the resources needed for it to run.
+The server is the physical or virtual machine (VM) that hosts the application and provides the resources needed for it to run.
 The database is where all the data associated with the application is stored and managed.
 The server-side application, written in a server-side programming language, is the program that runs on the server, processing user requests, interacting with the database, and sending responses back to the client.

 Role of the Back End in Product Management & Operations